Ruter's guidelines for ethical conduct

 No one shall be involved in cases or make decisions in situations where they are partial or could be disqualified.
 An employee is disqualified when he or she is a party to a case, is related to or married/cohabiting with someone who is a party to a case or holds a leading position in an enterprise that is a party to the case.
 Furthermore, an employee will be disqualified when special circumstances exist that are likely to undermine confidence in the employee's impartiality.
 An employee is disqualified to make a decision when his or her superior is disqualified.
 The individual employee must assess his/her own impartiality and has a duty to notify his or her superior of his/her own disqualification, so the employee can be relieved of further work on the case.

-Gifts and other benefits in service
+Anti-corruption, gifts and other benefits in service

-We will treat each other with respect
+We shall treat each other with respect

 Undesirable behaviour